 The cooking method you choose also adds to the flavor of your meal, and makes all the difference between a satisfyingly crispy filet vs. a moist and tender cut.
 We love these cooking techniques:

 Simple baked salmon makes it easy to get dinner on the table with minimal effort.
-Make salmon the star of a sheet pan dinner, envelope salmon with veggies in parchment paper for fish en papillote - and easy cleanup.
+Make salmon the star of a sheet pan dinner or envelope salmon with veggies in parchment paper for fish en papillote (easy cleanup!).

 Get ultra-flavorful salmon in minutes by grilling.
 Simply add your seasoned filets to an aluminum foil grilling tray (this prevents mess on the grill) and you’ll have delicious salmon in minutes.
 If you’re feeling more adventurous, grill your salmon on a water-logged cedar plank for a filet with smoky flavor.